The Little Things (2021 film): Plot

 The FBI will take charge of the investigation within the week, giving Deacon and Baxter less time to resolve it.
-Farris informs Baxter that eight years prior, Sparma confessed to a murder which he couldn't possibly have committed and is thus an unlikely suspect.
+Farris informs Baxter that eight years prior, Sparma confessed to a murder which he could not possibly have committed and is thus an unlikely suspect.
+Baxter and Deacon nonetheless continue investigating.
 Sparma's fingerprint is similar to the killer's but not a definitive match.
-Baxter and Deacon go to Sparma's apartment and conduct an illegal search but find nothing incriminating.
-As Deacon searches the apartment, his portable police scanner goes off and he narrowly escapes from Sparma's home after Sparma calls in an "officer down" report at that address.
-Police arrive and Deacon escapes while Baxter sees Sparma watching the ordeal.
+Their next move is an illegal search at Sparma's apartment.
+With Baxter standing guard outside, Deacon unsuccessfully searches the apartment for incriminating evidence, only finding newspaper clippings related to the cases.
+Suddenly Sparma's police scanner goes off and Deacon hears an "officer down" alert for this very address.
+As police converge on the building, Deacon narrowly escapes over the roof, with Sparma watching his ordeal and casually waving his hand at Baxter.

 While surveilling Sparma, Baxter corners the suspect alone and demands to know Rathbun's location.
 Sparma offers to drive him to where he supposedly hid Rathbun's body.
 Baxter cautiously agrees while Deacon secretly follows.
-Sparma takes Baxter to a remote area in the desert and has him dig several holes before telling Baxter that he never killed anyone.
-Skeptical, Baxter continues digging.
+Sparma takes Baxter to a remote area in the desert and has him dig several holes before telling him that he never killed anyone.
+Skeptical, he continues digging.
 Sparma begins to taunt him until Baxter snaps and strikes him in the face with the shovel, killing him.

 As Deacon arrives, a flashback reveals that he accidentally shot the one survivor of his last murder case and that Farris and Dunigan, the coroner, helped cover it up.
-Deacon instructs Baxter to bury Sparma in the desert.
-Deacon spends the night collecting everything in Sparma's apartment and disposing of his vehicle.
-Then he returns to the desert the following morning to find that Baxter has not buried Sparma but is instead still searching for the victim, desperate to believe Sparma is the killer.
+Deacon instructs Baxter to bury Sparma in the desert, while he spends the night collecting everything in Sparma's apartment and disposing of his vehicle.
+Then he returns to the desert the following morning to find that Baxter has not buried Sparma but is instead still searching for the victim, desperate to believe he is the killer.
 Deacon (whose waking dreams are haunted by the earlier victims) advises Baxter to forget about the case or it will haunt him for life.

 Later, at his home, Baxter receives an envelope sent by Deacon, containing a red barrette like the one Ronda Rathbun was wearing when she was abducted.
-Back in Kern County, Deacon burns everything he collected in the apartment, along with a brand new pack of barrettes that is missing the red one.
-The film ends as he walks away.
+Back in Kern County, Deacon burns everything he collected in the apartment, along with a brand new pack of barrettes that is similar to the missing red one.
+Then, he walks away.